dCache/dcache-book2/config-PoolManager.md

 The partition manager defines one or more load balancing policies.
 Whereas the PSU produces a prioritized set of candidate pools using a collection of rules defined by the administrator, the load balancing policy determines the specific pool to use.
 It is also the load balancing policy that determines when to fall back to lesser prirority links, or when to trigger creation of additional copies of a file.

 Since the load balancing policy and parameters are defined per partition, understanding the partition manager is essential to tuning load balancing.
-This does not imply that one has to partition the DCACHE instance.
+This does not imply that one has to partition the dCache instance.
 It is perfectly valid to use a single partition for the complete instance.

 This section documents the use of the partition manager, how to create partitions, set parameters and how to associate links with partitions.
 In the following sections the available partition types and their configuration parameters are described.

 OVERVIEW
 --------

 There are various parameters that affect the load balancing policy.
 Some of them are generic and apply to any load balancing policy, but many are specific to a particular policy.
-To avoid limiting the complete DCACHE instance to a single configuration, the choice of load balancing policy and the various parameters apply to partitions of the instance.
+To avoid limiting the complete dCache instance to a single configuration, the choice of load balancing policy and the various parameters apply to partitions of the instance.
 The load balancing algorithm and the available parameters is determined by the partition type.

 Each PSU link can be associated with a different partion and the policy and parameters of that partition will be used to choose a pool from the set of candidate pools.
 The only partition that exists without being explicitly created is the partition called `default`.
 This partition is used by all links that do not explicitly identify a partition.
 Other partitions can be created or modified as needed.

 The `default` partition has a hard-coded partition type called `classic`.
-This type implements the one load balancing policy that was available in DCACHE before version 2.0.
+This type implements the one load balancing policy that was available in dCache before version 2.0.
 The `classic` partition type is described later.
 Other partitions have one of a number of available types.
-The system is pluggable, meaning that third party plugins can be loaded at runtime and add additional partition types, thus providing the ultimate control over load balancing in DCACHE.
+The system is pluggable, meaning that third party plugins can be loaded at runtime and add additional partition types, thus providing the ultimate control over load balancing in dCache.
 Documentation on how to develop plugins is beyond the scope of this chapter.

 To ease the management of partition parameters, a common set of shared parameters can be defined outside all partitions.
 Any parameter not explicitly set on a partition inherits the value from the common set.
 If not defined in the common set, a default value determined by the partition type is used.
 Currently, the common set of parameters happens to be the same as the parameters of the `default` partition, however this is only due to compatibility constraints and may change in future versions.